 You can learn more about our faculty's research interests here.

-Students in our program have the opportunity to work in one of our many research labs, present at conferences, and coauthor scholarly work for publication.
+Students in our program have the opportunity to work in one of our many research labs, present at conferences, and coauthor scholarly work for publication (click here for more information about our current students).
 This research experience is critical if a student plans to pursue graduate work at the doctoral level.
 Graduate students also work as teaching assistants for statistics and research methods classes (these positions are highly competitive and students need to apply for them).
 Click here for more information about teaching assistantships.

 Our program has been very successful in preparing students for entering doctoral programs: the acceptance rate for students who graduated in the last five years (2008-2013) was 80%.
 Students were accepted into a variety of programs (cognitive psychology, social psychology, developmental psychology, quantitative psychology, clinical psychology, counseling psychology, biomedical anthropology) at University of California Riverside, University of Florida, University of Kansas, CUNY, University of Buffalo, Binghamton University, New Mexico State University, Suffolk University, Kansas State University, and Clark University.